rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 In summary, I feel the low-level corruption is hurting us more than the high-level corruption.

 The single most irritant for a research scholar is interpersonal relationship with supervisor and colleagues under the same supervisor/and or department.
 Most supervisors at even in India's leading institutions treat a research scholar as personal assistant and a helping hand.
-It breed contempt for the supervisor and the animosity betweeen advisee and advisor start affecting demeanour of a scholar.
+In one of my old posts I described a few [anecdotes](Topics/PhDstudents.md) about many reputed institutions in India.
+Absence of a healthy mutual respectful interpersonal relationship breed contempt for the supervisor and leads to serious animosity betweeen advisee and advisor start affecting demeanour of a scholar.
 The kind of problems between an advisee and advisor could be:
 - Lack of communiation
 - Absent supervisor
 - Overbearing supervisor